ESCOMP/CDEPS/doc/source/docn.rst

 Supported Data Modes
 --------------------

-DOCN its own set of supported ``datamode`` values that appears in the ``docn_in`` namelist input.
+DOCN has its own set of supported ``datamode`` values that appears in the ``docn_in`` namelist input.
 The datamode specifies what additional operations need to be done by DOCN on *ALL* of the streams in the ``docn.streams.xml`` file.
 Each datamode value is also associated